-3.2 To develop new or improved innovations aimed at improving health priority research areas of focus Innovations developed through SAMRC funding support 3.2 Number of innovation disclosures made by the SAMRC intramural research and innovation 1 4.
-To enhance the long-term sustainability of health research in South Africa by providing funding for the next generation of health SAMRC bursaries and/or scholarships and/or fellowships provided for MSc, PhD, Postdocs and Early Career Scientists 4.1 Number of awards (scholarships, fellowships and grants) by the SAMRC for MSc, PhD, Postdocs and Early Career Scientists 110 researchers Female students and/or Early Career Scientists receiving SAMRC funding 4.2 Number of awards by the SAMRC to female MSc, PhD, Postdocs and Early Career Scientists 80 African South African citizens and/or permanent residents students receiving SAMRC funding 4.3 Number awards by the SAMRC to Black South African citizens and permanent resident MSc, PhD, Postdocs and Early Career Scientists classified as African 90 SAMRC scholarships/ fellowships provided for MSc, PhD, Postdocs and Early Career Scientists at HDIs 4.4 Number of awards by the SAMRC to MSc, PhD, Postdocs and Early Career Scientists from historically disadvantaged institutions (HDIs) 60 MSc and PhD students graduated or completed 4.5 Number of MSc and PhD students graduated or completed 70 5.
-To facilitate the translation of SAMRC research findings into public understanding, policy and Local or international policies, reports and guidelines that reference SAMRC research 5.1 Number of local or international policies, reports and guidelines that reference SAMRC research 5 practice Reports and guidelines produced by SAMRC intramural authors 5.2 Number of reports and guidelines (co)produced by the SAMRC intramural researchers 5 5.3 Number of national or international bodies/committees SAMRC employees serving on national or international bodies/committees 50 SAMRC researchers invited/serving on national and international bodies/committees 5.4 Number of conferences, seminars and CPD workshops supported by the SAMRC 10
+3.2 To develop new or improved innovations aimed at improving health in key priority areas Innovations developed by SAMRC researchers 3.2 Number of innovation disclosures made by the SAMRC intramural research and innovation units and platforms 1 4.
+To enhance the long-term sustainability of health research in South Africa by providing funding for the next generation of health SAMRC bursaries and/or scholarships and/or fellowships provided for MSc, PhD, Postdocs and Early Career Scientists 4.1 Number of awards (scholarships, fellowships and grants) by the SAMRC for MSc, PhD, Postdocs and Early Career Scientists 130 researchers Female students and/or Early Career Scientists receiving SAMRC funding 4.2 Number of awards by the SAMRC to female MSc, PhD, Postdocs and Early Career Scientists 90 African South African citizens and/or permanent residents students receiving SAMRC funding 4.3 Number of awards by the SAMRC to Black South African citizens and permanent resident MSc, PhD, Postdocs and Early Career Scientists classified as African 100 SAMRC scholarships/ fellowships provided for MSc, PhD, Postdocs and Early Career Scientists at HDIs 4.4 Number of awards by the SAMRC to MSc, PhD, Postdocs and Early Career Scientists from historically disadvantaged institutions (HDIs) 70 MSc and PhD students graduated or completed 4.5 Number of MSc and PhD students graduated or completed 75 5.
+To facilitate the translation of SAMRC research findings into public understanding, policy and Local or international policies, reports and guidelines that reference SAMRC research 5.1 Number of local or international policies, reports and guidelines that reference SAMRC research 5 practice Reports and guidelines produced by SAMRC intramural authors 5.2 Number of reports and guidelines (co)produced by the SAMRC intramural researchers 5 5.3 Number of national or international bodies/committees SAMRC employees serve on 50 SAMRC researchers invited/serving on national and international bodies/committees 5.4 Number of conferences, seminars and continuing development points workshops supported by the SAMRC 10

-Annexure B - SAMRC's Materiality and Significance Framework 2020/21
+Annexure B - SAMRC's Materiality and Significance Framework 2021/22